max-dw-i/container-redirect/README.md

 Starts webpack with `--watch` option and outputs to `./build` directory.

 #### `npm run build`
-Builds the extension for production use.<br>
+Builds the extension for production use.

 #### `npm run test`
 Runs test specs using jest.